coreos/quay-docs/guides/notifications.md

 #### <i class="fa fa-lg fa-tasks event-icon"></i>Dockerfile Build Queued
 <a name="#build_queued"></a>

-A Dockerfile build has been queued into the build system
+A Dockerfile build has been queued into the build system.

 <a name="#webhook_build_queued"></a>